top of page

 • Use local examples when possible

-Use open-ended questions in assessments- this gives students the opportunity to reflect and summarize what they've learned.
+Using open-ended questions in assessments gives students the opportunity to reflect and summarize what they've learned.

 Provide regular feedback so students know how they can improve.
 Feedback should: